Champagne or Guinness: Reception

 Marc Snetiker from Entertainment Weekly gave a favourable review, calling the EP "glorious", adding "It’s certainly rocking more of a modern vibe than the group’s old stuff, as if all four members turned into little Kelly Clarksons in the interim."
 Commenting on the track "Champagne or Guinness" Arielle Dachille from Bustle said "I must admit, it's no 'Rollercoaster,' but it will make you smile."
 Nathan Jolly from MAX said the EP was "exactly as it should be.
 The title track in particular sounds like vintage B*Witched – which is to say you can link arms and skip in a circle to it."

 Brendon Veevers form Renowned for Sound gave the EP five out of five stars, concluding that it was "a fantastic comeback collection from the Irish sweethearts that will definitely thrill fans who have remained patient for the long overdue return of the group and their modernised style will appeal to a brand new audience as the quartet prepares to take over the pop world once again.
 Champagne or Guinness is definitely one of the finest releases to come out of pop music in 2014."
 Emilie Devillet from Music-news.com gave the EP three of five stars, saying it was "definitely more mature and shows that the girls have evolved and can meet today’s pop music’s standards.
 It is still fun, light, catchy but in a grown-up way.
 If you were a fan of theirs 15 years ago, you should feel like they have never left your side.
 If you are a newbie, just get up and start Irish dancing!"

 Live performances

 On 13 July 2014 they co-headlined with Shayne Ward at the South Tyneside Summer Festival in South Shields, and performed songs from the EP.
-To celebrate the release of the various artists album "G-A-Y Divas", B*Witched performed songs from "Champagne or Guinness" as well as their older hits at the nightclub G-A-Y in early October 2014.
+To celebrate the release of the various artists album "G-A-Y Divas", B*Witched performed songs from "Champagne or Guinness" as well as their older hits at the nightclub G-A-Y on 4 October 2014.